-quad bike has the meaning given by the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2010, schedule 8.
+quad bike see the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2021, section 117(3).

 road means a road as defined by the Transport Operations (Road Use Management) Act 1995.

 special access means the right to gain access to an area of State forest or timber reserve to conduct a particular activity, if access to conduct the activity would not otherwise be generally permitted.